ethereum-attestation-service/transitive-trust-sdk/README.md

 //     Eve → Frank: +0.9 / -0.05

 // Note: The path through Charlie (Alice → Charlie → David → Frank)
-// has a negative trust score (-0.021) and is filtered out by minTrustScore
+// has a negative trust score (-0.021) and is filtered out by minIntermediateTrust
 ```

 ## API Reference